-- The damage was not directly from 2019/20 Eastern Victorian Fires. - The cost and installation of the rainwater and/or septic tanks were fully covered through available insurance arrangements. - You have received support through other Commonwealth, State, or other government programs, or through philanthropic sources (i.e., Red Cross) that that has been used towards replacement of destroyed or significantly damaged rainwater and/or septic tanks. - You have already received a rebate for the same component of the program.
-For example, if you have already received a rebate for the installation of a rainwater tank, you will not be eligible to apply for a second rebate for the rainwater tank component. - For homes that are on a reticulated (water mains or sewerage) system only applications for water tanks for firefighting purposes and reconnection costs will be accepted. - Similarly, applications for septic tank funding will not be accepted for homes that can connect to a reticulated sewerage system, as agreed with your water corporation.
+- The damage was not directly from 2019/20 Eastern Victorian Fires; - The cost and installation of the rainwater and/or septic tanks were fully covered through available insurance arrangements; - You have received support through other Commonwealth, State or other government programs, or through philanthropic sources (i.e. Red Cross) that that has been used towards replacement of destroyed or significantly damaged rainwater and/or septic tanks; - You have already received a rebate for the same component of the program.
+For example, if you have already received a rebate for the installation of a rainwater tank, you will not be eligible to apply for a second rebate for the rainwater tank component; - Applications for rainwater tank funding will not be accepted for homes that are on a reticulated water supply system;

+Similarly, applications for septic tank funding will not be accepted for homes that can connect to a reticulated sewerage system, as agreed with your water corporation.